Prospective Students

 • Do not plan on enrolling in or wait-listing for core courses (Media Studies 111B, 112 or 113) offered by Media Studies.
 You will need to wait until the semester you are eligible to apply to the major to waitlist or enroll in core courses offered by Media Studies.

-• Note: The Media Studies application GPA will include the prerequisites and any course that applies to the major completed before the application is submitted.
+• Note: The Media Studies declaration GPA will include the prerequisites and any course that applies to the major completed before the declaration form is submitted.

 What courses do we recommend you take if you are eligible to apply to the major your first semester at Cal?

-We encourage you to take two courses for the major and 1-2 other courses to satisfy non-major degree requirements.
+We encourage you to take two courses for the major and one or two other courses to satisfy non-major degree requirements.
 Below are some possible courses to consider when selecting the two courses to take related to the major:

 • A core course (Media Studies 111B, 112, or 113) if space is available.
 See Courses: Courses by Term.